ICE Deportation is on the Rise in Georgia

 - Update paperwork that identifies schools, doctors, lawyers, and employers.
 In case your are detained then deported, at least you will have peace of mind that you took the right steps to keep family safe and you less worried.

 - Contact family members and immigration lawyers first.
 Make a spouse or a trusting family member your joint account holder in a name for utilities, bank accounts, credit cards, financial loans, mortgage papers, rental agreements, or any debts you have remaining.
-The paperwork is like a power of attorney agreement where your friend or family member left behind has full authority to make changes for anything in your name whether you are still in the U.S. or not.
+The paperwork is like a power of attorney agreement where your friend or family member left behind has full authority to make changes for anything in your name whether you are still in the United States or not during the removal proceedings.